 Land in the project vicinity was used during the mid to late 1800s to grow grain crops used as feed for draft animals that hauled supplies to the gold mining areas to the east.
 By the end of the nineteenth century, land was subdivided into small parcels for family farms engaged in fruit, citrus, and grape production.
 The project area was part of the Himes Tract, which was subdivided into 10-acre lots in the 1890s.
 Most of the lots were sold by the 1920s.
 Often, they were combined into 20- to 40-acre farmsteads.
 In the 1910s and 1920s, several Japanese families bought lots in the Himes Tract.
-One of these was the Takuma family whose farmstead was recorded as an archaeological site within the project boundaries (ECORP 2005).
-See Section 4.13, Cultural Resources, of this Draft EIR for more information on history of the vicinity and archaeological sites.
+One of these was the Takuma family whose farmstead was recorded as an archaeological site within the project boundaries (ECORP 2005b).
+See Section 4.13, Cultural Resources, of this Draft EIR for more information on archaeological sites.

-The Takuma family cultivated orchards west of the project site, growing plums, peaches, pears and persimmons.
+The Takuma family cultivated orchards on the project site including plums, peaches, pears and persimmons.
 By 1971, the orchard had been removed.
 According to the Placer County Agricultural Commissioner's Office, the property has not supported a commercially producing orchard for over thirty years.
-Since that time, the site has remained fallow land and goats and horses have grazed minor portions of the project site.
-The Agricultural Commissioner's Office indicated that the project area was used in the past predominately for plum orchards (Wallace-Kuhl & Associates Inc. 2005).
+Since that time the subject property has generally remained fallow land with the exception of some dry-farmed crops in the mid 1980s (Wallace-Kuhl & Associates Inc. 2005).